Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 • Comparison:

-The Choquequirao Trek is more challenging and less developed than the Inca Trail, attracting those looking for a remote and off-the-beaten-path experience.
+The Choquequirao Trek is more challenging and less developed than the Inca Trail, attracting those seeking a remote, off-the-beaten-path experience.

 Ausangate Trek: